 How will I benefit by enrolling in the FSS Program?

-If I choose not to enroll into the FSS Program, will it effect my living in Section 8 or Public Housing?
+If I choose not to enroll into the FSS Program, will it effect my Housing Choice Voucher or Public Housing?

 Are all adult members of a household required to participate in the program if one decides to enroll?